 - 1. Have a minimum GPA of 2.5 in all college level work taken within the past seven (7) years. - 2.
-Have a minimum GPA of 2.5 in the following prerequisite science courses with no grade less than a "C", no online science courses: - Human Anatomy with a lab component - Human Physiology with a lab component - Microbiology with a lab component - 3.
-Have no more than one repeat of any one of the three science courses.
+Have a minimum GPA of 2.5 in the following prerequisite science courses with no grade less than a "C", no online science courses: Human Anatomy with a lab component - Human Physiology with a lab component - Microbiology with a lab component - Have no more than one repeat of any one of the three science courses.
 A "W", "I", "D", and "F" mark is considered a repeat.
-Repetitions within the past seven (7) years will be used in determining eligibility. - 4.
-Have a "C" or better in any 3 unit college-level transferable English course.
+Repetitions within the past seven (7) years will be used in determining eligibility. - Have a "C" or better in any 3 unit college-level transferable English course.
 (English 1A, Freshman Composition, is the highly recommended course.
-English course must have a research component). - 5.
-New admission to the program is competitively based on a multicriteria point system.
+English course must have a research component). - New admission to the program is competitively based on a multicriteria point system.
 These criteria include: prerequisite course GPA, general education GPA, TEAS test scores, previous degrees, work experience, life experience, and second language proficiency.

-Selection Process: Please see the College webpage for specific selection processes and application dates:
+Selection Process: Please see the School of Health Sciences & Education webpage for specific selection processes and application dates:

 - 1. Applications are accepted twice a year.
-Please see the College webpage for dates. - 2.
-Adiagnostic readiness test will be required of all accepted students.
-Details are on the College webpage, www.college ofthedesert.edu/students/ap/hs. - 3.
+Please see the School webpage for dates. - A diagnostic readiness test will be required of all accepted students.
+Details are on the School webpage. - 3.
 Applicants will be notified of acceptance status within 6-8 weeks after the application deadline.
 All initial communication will be by email.